-Arizona school districts spent less overall and spent differently than districts nationally well as every nonclassroom operational area except student support, which was similar to the national average.
-Arizona districts spent a similar amount in nonoperational areas compared to the national average, spending more per pupil on equipment but less on land and buildings, interest, and other programs, such as adult education and community service that are outside the scope of preschool through grade 12 education.
+Arizona school districts spent less overall and spent differently than districts nationally

+Arizona school districts spent less than national averages in nearly all operational areas-In fiscal year 2016, Arizona school districts spent approximately \$3,300 less per pupil than the 2014 national average (most recent national data available).
+This lower spending is seen in the classroom (instruction), as well as every nonclassroom operational area except student support, which was similar to the national average.
+Arizona districts spent a similar amount in nonoperational areas compared to the national average, spending more per pupil on equipment but less on land and buildings and interest, and a similar amount on other programs, such as adult education and community service programs that are outside the scope of preschool through grade 12 education.